pirovc/ganon/README.md

 - The sum of cumulative assignments for the unclassified and root lines should be 100%.
 The final cumulative sum of reads/matches may be under 100% if any filter is successfully applied and/or hierarchical selection is selected (keep/skip/split).

 - When `--report-type reads` only taxa that received direct read matches, either unique or through lca, are considered.
 Some reads may have only shared matches and will not be reported directly (but will be accounted on some parent level).
-To access those matches you can create a report with `--report-type matches` or look directly at the file {prefix}**.rep**.
+To access those matches, create a report with `--report-type matches` or use directly the file {prefix}**.rep**.

 ### table